If one thing's for sure, it was that there was no one else like GG Allin.

 Whether he was traumatized by his tumultuous early years or simply possessed a staunch disregard for the rules, GG Allin spent his high school years acting out.
 He formed several bands, cross-dressed at school, sold drugs, broke into houses, and generally lived life on his own terms.
 But even cross-dressing and breaking into homes and cars were nothing compared to the depravity that would ensue later in his life.

 GG Allin Breaks Out

-After graduating high school in Concord, Vt. in 1975, it’s no surprise that GG Allin eschewed further education.
+After graduating from high school in Concord, Vt. in 1975, it’s no surprise that GG Allin eschewed further education.
 Instead, he pursued his music, channeling his idols Alice Cooper and the Rolling Stones and breaking into the scene as a drummer.
 He performed with several bands and formed two with Merle Jr.

 Eventually, in 1977, he found a permanent gig playing the drums and singing backup for punk rock band The Jabbers.
 Allin stayed with them until 1984 and put out his debut album Always Was, Is and Always Shall Be with them.
 In the mid-80s, tensions over Allin’s unwillingness to compromise caused the band to split.